Mirror, Mirror (1990 film): Release

+Theatrical run

-Mirror, Mirror screened theatrically at the Cannes Film Festival in May 1990, and was released theatrically in the United States on August 31 that year, opening first in Detroit.
-It also screened at the Chicago International Film Festival on October 19, 1990.
+Mirror, Mirror screened theatrically at the Cannes Film Festival in May 1990, and was released theatrically in the United States on August 31 that year, having its world premiere in Detroit.
+The film continued to screen in the Detroit metropolitan area through September 1990.
+The film was given a release in the region due to the connections of its producers, who were all locals.

-Critical reception

-Overall reception for the film has been mixed to positive, with Entertainment Weekly giving Mirror, Mirror a "B−" rating.
-In his book Generation Multiplex, Timothy Shary called Mirror, Mirror "one of the best teen horror films in general" and citing it as an example of "the tyranny of teen popularity."
-Creature Features panned the film, giving it two stars and criticizing it as a "compendium of cliches."

-On internet review aggregator Rotten Tomatoes, the film holds an approval rating of 80% based on 5 reviews.
+The film was also shown at the Chicago International Film Festival on October 19, 1990.

 Home media

+Academy Entertainment released Mirror, Mirror on VHS in June 1991.
 The film was released on DVD on October 28, 2000, by Anchor Bay Entertainment.
 On March 6, 2004, it was re-released as part of a four-film set featuring the film's three sequels, called the "Mirror, Mirror Collection," also by Anchor Bay.
 The set was packaged in a reflective foil case.
 Both releases are out of print.
 Dark Force Entertainment first released the film on 4K UHD Blu-ray in May 2024.